genevaers/User-Documentation/docs/Reference/GVBMR95_Parameter_File_Syntax_refr.md

 ### EXECUTE_IN_PARENT_THREAD
 Specifying **A** will execute all work in the main task, bypassing attaching any subtasks.
 All source data sets will be processed in series.
-Specifying **1** will execute only the first source data set in the main task.
+Specifying **1** will execute only processing of first source data set in the main task.
 No subtasks will be attached.
 Specifying **N** will allow sources to be processed in multiple subtasks, or threads.

 Setting EXECUTE_IN_PARENT_THREAD to A or 1 will cause unpredictable results when pipe files are included.